Xananax/gridsome-reactive/7isme.md

 <div class="page"/>

 title: Self Destructing Messages

-audiences: activist personal desktop
+audiences: activist
+status: stable
 upstream:
   name: PrivateBin
   url: https://privatebin.net/
 cover:
   alt: An empty bin
-  url: features/./privatebin.png
+  url: features/privatebin.png
+description: Write secure messages that will only be accessible once

 Allow anyone to write messages that self-destruct after a while, or after reading.
 Very useful for sensitive information that should not fall captive to preying eyes.
 The server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256 bits AES.